svermeulen/vim-macrobatics/README.md

 ## Parameterized Macros

 Macrobatics also has built in support for using 'named parameters' with your named macros.
-How this works is that before recording the macro, you save parameter values into vim registers, then make use of those registers during the recording.
-Then, before re-playing the the macro, macrobatics will prompt the user to fill in a value for these paramters.
+How this works is that before recording the macro, you manually save parameter values into vim registers, then make use of those registers during the recording.
+Then, before re-playing the the macro, macrobatics will prompt the user to fill in a value for these registers before the macro is executed.

 For example, let's say you have a macro that renames the current method that you are in, and every time you run it, you want the user to supply the new name for the method.
-You can do this by doing the following:
+You can add this macro by doing the following:

 * Fill in a temporary value for the 'n' register that will represent the new name for the method (eg. by executing `"nyiw`)
 * Record the macro, making use of the 'n' register to replace the current method name